rghanks/rghanks/README.md

 ## About Me
 <p>
-I am a developer with a strong interest in blockchain technology.
-I have a wide range of skills and experience in the development field, and I am always keen to learn new technologies.
-I am a self-starter who is able to work independently, and I am also a good team player.
-I am proactive and have a positive attitude, which I believe are essential qualities for a successful developer.
+Hello, I am Rahul Gupta, a blockchain developer with 1+ years of experience.
+My expertise lies in developing decentralized applications (dApps) and smart contracts on blockchain platforms such as Ethereum, Binance and Tron.
+I am passionate about the potential of blockchain technology to revolutionize various industries and create a more transparent and secure future.

 </p>
 </details>

+##Skills
+Strong programming skills in languages such as Solidity, JavaScript, C++ Experience with blockchain platforms such as Ethereum, Binance, Tron Knowledge of blockchain architecture, consensus algorithms, and cryptography Familiarity with web3.js, Truffle, Remix, and other blockchain development tools Understanding of smart contract development and testing frameworks Experience with integrating blockchain solutions with existing systems Knowledge of decentralized finance (DeFi) and non-fungible tokens (NFTs)

 ## Languages and Tools
 <p align="center">